zaxtax/bustle/README.md

   - [ ] first, use a trained model with `bustle` in `generate_dataset` instead of the brute-force `bustle` without ML
   - [ ] then, iterate back and forth

-### Literature review
+### Literature review angles
+- [ ] find the framing that is most honest and also gives us idea for further improvements
-- [ ] reinforcement learning angle: learning a policy for how to explore programs and using that policy exploration to improve our policy exploration further
+  - [ ] reinforcement learning: learning a policy for how to explore programs and using that policy exploration to improve our policy exploration further
-- [ ] wake/sleep angle
+  - [ ] wake/sleep=
-- [ ] generator/discriminator angle
+  - [ ] generator/discriminator
+  - [ ] curriculum learning

 ### Best practices